python-dugong/python-dugong/README.rst

   :exc:`ConnectionAbortedError`, :exc:`ConnectionResetError`,
   :exc:`~http.client.IncompleteRead` or simply return ``''`` on read)

-These features come for a price:

-- It is recommended to use this class only for idempotent HTTP methods.
-This is because if a connection is terminated earlier than expected (e.g. because of the server sending an unsupported reply) but responses for multiple requests are pending, the client cannot determine which requests have been processed.

-- Only HTTP 1.1 connections are supported

-- Responses and requests *must* specify a *Content-Length* header when not using chunked encoding.

-If a server response doesn't fulfill the last two requirements, an :exc:`UnsupportedResponse` exception is raised.
-Typically, this means that synchronization with the server will be lost, so the connection needs to be reset by calling the :meth:`~HTTPConnection.close` method.
+- is not compatible with old HTTP 0.9 or 1.0 servers.

-All request and response headers are represented as strings, but must be encodable in latin1.
-Request and response body must be bytes.
+All request and response headers are represented as `str`, but must be encodable in latin1.
+Request and response body must be :term:`bytes-like objects <bytes-like object>` or binary streams.

 Installation